-The RAC recognized the convenience of the location and ability to join the runways to build an accessible circuit for long-term racing.
+The RAC recognized the convenience of the location and the ability to join the runways to build an accessible circuit for long-term racing.

-The first Formula One race at Silverstone was won by an Italian driver, Giuseppe Farina, who drove an Alfa Romeo.
+It was won by an Italian driver, Giuseppe Farina, who drove an Alfa Romeo.

-Jimmy Brown, retired as the official head of Silverstone after an incredible 40 years of dedicated service.
+Jimmy Brown retired as the official head of Silverstone after an incredible 40 years of dedicated service.